-To conclude the discussion on the impact of EM on the memory hierarchy, we can determine that cache data lines experience high variance distribution of writes accesses where a minority of cache data lines experience high stress of write in the maximum number of write operations and as a result dictate much more severe conditions of EM for the entire cache.
-Similar conclusions are obtained from our observation on register file write access and ALUs utilization where in both case the EM stress that induced by the workload is not uniformly distributed.
-Such behavior leads to an over-design EM conditions that can result in overall performance degradation and IC area increase.
-In next section we will propose novel architectural mechanisms that take EM considerations into account and smoothen EM stress uniformly.
-As a result, the overall EM sign-off design conditions are relaxed dramatically.
+To conclude the discussion of how EM affects the memory hierarchy, we show that cache data lines experience a write distribution with high variance and with a minority of cache data lines being highly stressed by the maximum number of write operations and, as a result, dictate, much more severe EM conditions for the entire cache.
+Similar conclusions are obtained from our observation of register file write access and ALU use where, in both cases, the EM stress induced by the workload is nonuniformly distributed.
+Such behavior leads to an over-design condition for EM that can degrade overall performance and increase IC area.
+In the next section, we propose architectural mechanisms that take EM considerations into account to smooth EM stress.
+This approach results in a dramatic relaxation of the overall EM sign-off design conditions.